 COVID-19 is the infection caused by the novel coronavirus SARS-CoV-2 that was first identified in the Hubei province of mainland China in December 2019 but has now expanded to dozens of other countries, as tracked by the U.S. Centers for Disease Control and Prevention (CDC).
 Though we commonly refer to it as “the Coronavirus,” in fact this is a name given to an entire family of viruses that infect humans — some of them more benign, and others causing significant illness and sometimes death, usually in people very young, very old, or with compromised immune systems.
 A coronavirus causes a mild form of the common cold.
 In 2002-03 a coronavirus called SARS-CoV was a serious one that caused more than 8,000 people to get sick and 774 to die, in 17 countries.
 SARS was caused by a viral infection of animals called civets and cave-dwelling horseshoe bats in China’s Yunnan province.
 MERS was a more recent coronavirus threat.

-COVID-19 has now caused well over 150,000 cases around the world.
-This number will certainly continue to grow, and updated numbers are tracked by the World Health Organization.
+COVID-19 has now caused more than half a million cases and tens of thousands of deaths around the world.
+These numbers will certainly continue to grow, and updated numbers are tracked by the World Health Organization.
 Like other viruses seen to affect humans rather abruptly, the present-day coronavirus likely “jumped” to humans in a market in Wuhan, China, where certain wildlife species were illegally sold and then consumed, though the precise source of the virus is still being investigated.

-Following the initial outbreak in China, efficient human-to-human spread has been observed, and it is the rate of such human-to-human spread that has public health officials alarmed.
-Current estimates hold that every COV-19 infection will lead to 2-3 subsequent infections, which is a relatively high “reproduction rate” for respiratory viruses.
-In Italy, where over 1000 individuals have now died from this infection, the country has adopted rigorous containment measures including quarantine and travel restrictions in order to stem the outbreak.
+Following the initial outbreak in China, efficient human-to-human spread has been widely observed, and it is the rate of such human-to-human spread that initially alarmed public health officials.
+Current estimates hold that every COVID-19 infection will lead to 2-3 subsequent infections, which is a relatively high “reproduction rate” for respiratory viruses.
+In Italy, where over 10,000 individuals have now died from this infection, the country has adopted rigorous containment measures including quarantine and travel restrictions in order to stem the outbreak.

 How big a threat is the new coronavirus in the U.S.?

-In the U.S. the number of individuals diagnosed with the COVID-19 coronavirus continues to rise, and we expect it to increase exponentially for a while as more people are tested.
-While initial cases were those returning to the U.S. from Asia after acquiring the infection, as of early March individuals have contracted the virus in the U.S. without an obvious foreign source, indicating ongoing community spread.
+In the U.S. the number of individuals diagnosed with the COVID-19 coronavirus continues to rise, and we expect it to increase exponentially for a while.
+While the very early U.S. cases were those returning from Asia after acquiring the infection, as of early March individuals have contracted and thus spread the virus in the U.S. with community spread ongoing at this time.
+Some communities affected early on are predicting the apex of their rising cases in April.
+Travel remains restricted and discouraged.
 On March 11, the White House announced suspension of travel from Europe (excepting the U.K.), along with other recommendations to stem domestic spread of the epidemic.
+CDC has specific advice on domestic travel posted here.
 Updated U.S. COVID-19 statistics from CDC can be found here.

 Public health officials at CDC, along with state and local health departments, are vigilantly monitoring transmission.
 Those who may have been exposed at known points of transmission (i.e., cruise ships, health care facilities), as well as in heavily impacted U.S. communities and locales, are being self-quarantined for the 14-day incubation period of the virus, a duration based on what is known about closely related coronaviruses.
 Disease investigators are working to identify those who may have been exposed, so that they can be tested and self-quarantined.

-What we know for certain is that the threat posed by this coronavirus inside the U.S. will be a dynamic challenge, affected by numerous factors, some still poorly understood: the characteristics of the virus itself, whether transmission is accelerated by our domestic customs such as in workplace settings or travel, the ability to deploy rapid and accurate testing at scale that initially was only available from CDC on a limited basis, as well as environmental factors and whether investigational medication and treatment options being rapidly studied will be proven effective.
-Some communities, such as Seattle, have already begun shutting down schools or using remote classroom strategies, encouraging telecommuting, eliminating jury duty, and otherwise limiting events where participants congregate.
-New York has established a 1-mile perimeter containment zone around the town of New Rochelle.
-The American Healthcare Association has urged that non-essential visitation to nursing homes and skilled nursing facilities be minimized.
+What we know for certain is that the threat posed by this coronavirus inside the U.S. will be a dynamic challenge, affected by numerous factors, some still poorly understood: the characteristics of the virus itself, the ability to a deploy rapid and accurate testing at scale that initially was only available from CDC on a limited basis, as well as environmental factors and whether investigational therapy and vaccine options being rapidly studied will be proven effective.

 We will keep the Nurx community updated on anything we think you need to know.